-During my class, the topics that resonated best-and prompted the most spirited participation-were social media, revenue management and online travel agencies.
+The topics that resonated best - - and prompted the most spirited class participation - - were social media, revenue management and OTAs.

 What surprised and alarmed me the most, however, was the lack of awareness, experience and even basic interest in topics such as marketing planning, marketing plans, direct sales in general, and neighborhood or backyard marketing in particular.